 Q. How long does an unsafe SWR condition last before it trips the SWR protection relay?

-A. The relay is tripped after 3 successive samples of SWR above the limit set by the operator, which is
+A. The relay is tripped after 3 successive samples of SWR above the limit set by the operator, which is about 160 milliseconds.

 Q. If I have two sensors, one before and one after a linear amplifier, which sensor should be monitored for SWR fault protection?

 A. In most cases, the sensor after the linear.
 Some linear amps may present a high SWR at their input for several hundred milliseconds, and could generate a false SWR fault trigger.
 Also, the linear amp is probably the device you wish to protect from a faulty antenna or feedline condition.

 Q. What sensor RF connectors should I specify?

 A. If you are currently using PL-239 connectors, but think you may at some time switch to type N connector, choose the type N connector on your sensors.

 We can offer you PL-239 to type N adapters to get you through the transition period.